goessl/vector/README.md

 - `v.hadamardtruediv(w)`: Return the elementwise true division with another vector.
 - `v.hadamardfloordiv(w)`: Return the elementwise floor division with another vector.
 - `v.hadamardmod(w)`: Return the elementwise mod with another vector.
+- `v.hadamardmin(w)`: Return the elementwise minimum with another vector.
+- `v.hadamardmax(w)`: Return the elementwise maximum with another vector.

 ### `numpy`-routines

+`numpy`-versions of the functions are also provided, to *operate on multiple vectors* at once.
+They behave like the ones in `numpy.polynomial.polynomial`, but *also work on 2D-arrays* (and *all combinations of 1D & 2D arrays*) and broadcast to multiple dimensions like the usual `numpy` operations (but adjust the shapes accordingly).

 ```python
 >>> from vector import vecnpadd